-Let's make this discussion more concrete by looking at a new file classifier that can have its set of mappings dynamically updated.
-In the last chapter, we also considered such a situation, but from the point of view of leasing such additions.
-In this chapter, we ignore leasing issues and concentrate on generating events as the mappings change.
+Let's make this discussion more concrete by looking at a new file classifier application that can have its set of mappings dynamically updated.

-The first interface required is MutableFileClassifier, which is known to all objects.
-This interface adds methods to add and remove types, and also to register listeners for events.
+The first thing to be modified is the FileClassifier interface.
+This needs to be extended to a MutableFileClassifier interface, known to all objects.
+This new interface adds methods that will add and remove types, and that will also register listeners for events.
 The event types are labeled with two constants.
-The listener model is simple, and it does not include handbacks or leases.
+The listener model is simple, and does not include handbacks or leases.
 The sequence identifier must be increasing, so we just add 1 on each event generation, although we don't really need it here: it is easy for a listener to just make MIME type queries again.

 '''

 package common;

+'''

 import java.io.Serializable;

+'''

 /

 MutableFileClassifier.java

 /

 import net.jini.core.event.RemoteEventListener;

 import net.jini.core.event.EventRegistration;

 public interface MutableFileClassifier extends FileClassifier {

 static final public long ADD_TYPE = 1;

 static final public long REMOVE_TYPE = 2;

 /

 Add the MIME type for the given suffix.

 The suffix does not contain '.' e.g. "gif".

-Overrides any previous MIME type for that suffix

-/

 '''